 A Clear System of Discrimination and Cultural Suppression in Xinjiang

-Roadblocks exist near every major point, even in rural villages, security checks exist to enter gas stations, passport checks and facial photographs are taken at the entrances and exits of train stations.
-Speaking to the Uighur people for even a couple of minutes, it becomes very evident that they do not feel free to express their political beliefs.
+Roadblocks exist near every major point, even in rural villages.
+Security checks exist to enter gas stations.
+Passport checks and facial photographs are taken at the entrances and exits of train stations.
+When speaking to the Uighur people for even a couple of minutes, it becomes very evident that they do not feel free to express their political beliefs.
 When asked about Xi Jinping, about Xinjiang, about politics, unlike in other parts of China where Chinese citizens feel relatively free to voice their criticisms while still deferring to the “wisdom” of their authoritarian government, Xinjiang residents simply refuse to talk.

 How Should the World Respond